AmadeusITGroup/kassette/README.md

 With this configuration, input requests targeting URLs starting with `/api/` will get processed, and local mocks will be used if present, otherwise data will be downloaded from `http://127.0.0.1:3000` with a forwarded request, persisted and used for future input requests.

+Note that kassette can also be configured to run as a browser proxy, reading the target URL from the request, and intercepting HTTPS communications.

 Check [_Getting started_](./doc/getting-started.md) to learn more.